taddeus/wspy/README.md

 every event using Python's `logging` module.
 To create a custom server, The `Server` class should be extended and its event handlers overwritten.
 The event handlers are named identically to the `Connection` event handlers, but they also receive an additional `client` argument.
-The client argumetn is a modified `Connection` instance, so you can invoke `send()` and `recv()`.
+The client argument is a modified `Connection` instance, so you can invoke `send()` and `recv()`.

 For example, the `EchoConnection` example above can be rewritten to: